February 21st 2020

 Finally, as the night comes to an end and the final drops of sweat begin to fall, ‘Ma Cherie’ brings us to the end of the evening, and the final song of the night, ‘How Do You Do?’ ends the evening on a monumental high.
-The Canadian-glam-rock five piece exit the stage.
+The flamboyant glam-rock five piece exit the stage.

 But the crowds want more.

 The band reappear through the chanting and screaming of an audience not yet ready to give up their time with Palaye Royale.
 After an uplifting and striking encore of the track ‘Mr .Doctor Man’ the band end on ‘Get Higher’, ending the night in euphoria and a downpour of confetti, blasted through the mouth of cannons.